scarborough-courtney/ohimanual/content/gathering_appropriate_data.md

 #### Quality

 Understanding how the data or indicators were collected or created is important.
 Are they collected by a respected organization with quality control?
-Are there any protocol changes to be aware of, e.g. were there changes in the collection protocol to be aware of when interpreting temporal trends?
+Are there any protocol changes to be aware of, e.g., were there changes in the collection protocol to be aware of when interpreting temporal trends?